 JCache is the standardized Java caching layer API.
 The JCache caching API is specified by the Java Community Process (JCP) as Java Specification Request (JSR) 107.

 Starting with release 3.3.1, Hazelcast offers a specification compliant JCache implementation.
 It is not just a simple wrapper around the existing APIs; it implements a caching structure from ground up to optimize the behavior to the needs of JCache.
 The Hazelcast JCache implementation is 100% TCK (Technology Compatibility Kit) compliant and therefore passes all specification requirements.
 It has asynchronous versions of almost all operations to give the user extra power.

 Hazelcast supports the Apache jclouds API, allowing applications to be deployed in multiple different cloud infrastructure ecosystems in an infrastructure-agnostic way.

 Hazelcast AWS cloud module helps Hazelcast cluster members discover each other and form the cluster on AWS.
 It also supports tagging, IAM Role, and connecting clusters from clients outside the cloud.

 Azure DiscoveryStrategy provides all Hazelcast instances in a cluster by returning VMs within your Azure resource group that are tagged with a specified value.

-The Hazelcast Discovery is an extension SPI to attach external cloud discovery mechanisms.
+The Hazelcast Discovery Service Provider Interface is an extension SPI to attach external cloud discovery mechanisms.
 Discovery finds other Hazelcast instances based on filters and provides their corresponding IP addresses.

 The SPI ships with support for Apache jclouds and Google’s Kubernetes as reference implementations.